-One of the more stylish products in our list of the best therapy lamps, the Circadian Optics Lumine is the size and shape of a picture frame – like those often found on desks in offices.
+The Circadian Optics Lumine is one of the more stylish products in our list of the best therapy lamps, being the size and shape of a picture frame.
 It's also a good fit for the office because it isn’t bright enough to bother coworkers in your vicinity, though that lack of brightness is also its downfall in terms of effective light therapy.

-You'll likely need longer sessions under the light because it has just average overall brightness, but if you use it at the office, you can work while you receive the benefits of light therapy.
+That means you'll likely need far longer sessions under the light because it has just average overall brightness, but if you use it at the office, you can work while you receive the benefits.

 The Lumine has three brightness settings, which you can switch between by lightly touching a sensor on the front.
 Unfortunately, you can’t adjust the angle of the light, unless you prop it up with other items.